James Hepburn, 4th Earl of Bothwell: Escape to Scandinavia and imprisonment

-After fleeing the confrontation at Carberry Hill, Bothwell went to Huntly Castle and Spynie Palace.
+After fleeing the confrontation at Carberry Hill, the Duke of Orkney (as Bothwell was now) went to Huntly Castle and Spynie Palace.
 He took ship from Aberdeen to Shetland, where he was helped by Olave Sinclair.
 Bothwell was pursued by William Kirkcaldy of Grange and William Murray of Tullibardine, who sailed into Bressay Sound near Lerwick.
-Four of Bothwell's ships in the Sound set sail north to Unst, where Bothwell was negotiating with German captains to hire more ships.
-Kirkcaldy's flagship, the Lion, chased one of Bothwell's ships, and both ships were damaged on a submerged rock.
-Bothwell sent his treasure ship to Scalloway, and fought a three-hour-long sea battle off the Port of Unst, where the mast of one of Bothwell's ships was shot away.
-Subsequently, a storm forced him to sail towards Norway.
+Four of the Duke of Orkney's ships in the Sound set sail north to Unst, where Orkney was negotiating with German captains to hire more ships.
+Kirkcaldy's flagship, the Lion, chased one of Orkney's ships, and both ships were damaged on a submerged rock.
+The Duke of Orkney sent his treasure ship to Scalloway, and fought a three-hour-long sea battle off the Port of Unst, where the mast of one of Orkney's ships was shot away.
+Subsequently, a storm forced the Duke to sail towards Norway.

-Bothwell may have hoped to reach Denmark and raise an army with the support of Frederick II of Denmark to put Mary back on the throne.
+Orkney may have hoped to reach Denmark and raise an army with the support of Frederick II of Denmark to put Mary back on the throne.
 He was caught off the coast of Norway (then in a union with Denmark) at Høyevarde lighthouse in Karmsundet without proper papers, and was escorted to the port of Bergen.
 This was the native home of Anna Throndsen.
-Anna raised a complaint against Bothwell, which was enforced by her powerful family; her cousin Erik Rosenkrantz, a high-level official in Norway, remanded Bothwell to the Bergenhus Fortress while Anna sued him for abandonment and return of her dowry.
-Anna may have had a soft spot for Bothwell, as he persuaded her to take custody of his ship, as compensation.
-Bothwell would have been released, but King Frederick heard that the Scottish government was seeking Bothwell for the murder of Darnley, and decided to take him into custody in Denmark.
+Anna raised a complaint against Orkney, which was enforced by her powerful family; her cousin Erik Rosenkrantz, a high-level official in Norway, remanded Orkney to the Bergenhus Fortress, while Anna sued him for abandonment and return of her dowry.
+Anna may have had a soft spot for Orkney, as he persuaded her to take custody of his ship, as compensation.
+Orkney would have been released, but King Frederick heard that the Scottish government was seeking Orkney for the murder of Darnley, and decided to take him into custody in Denmark.

-The Earl was sent to Copenhagen, where the Danish monarch, Frederik II, deliberated on his fate.
-The Earl was sent across Øresund to the fortress and prison Malmøhus Castle. but as news from both England and Scotland arrived, the King eventually understood that Mary never again would become Queen of the Scots.
+The Duke of Orkney was sent to Copenhagen, where the Danish monarch, Frederik II, deliberated on his fate.
+The Duke was sent across Øresund to the fortress and prison Malmøhus Castle.
+However, as news from both England and Scotland arrived, Frederik eventually understood that Mary never again would become Queen.
 Without Mary, the King considered him insignificant.